Ddedave/Design-and-implementation-of-an-OT-scenario-for-Red-Team-training/enterprise/it-desktop/README.md

 |---|---|
 | `flag{smbflag}` | Confirm successful compromise of the IT Desktop through the SMB attack path |

+## Additional Software

+The workstation includes a small set of additional tools.

+### Mozilla Firefox

+Mozilla Firefox is installed as the primary web browser available on the workstation.

+It is used for general access to internal web resources and administrative interfaces within the laboratory.

+### PuTTY

+PuTTY is also installed on the workstation as an auxiliary remote-access utility.

 ## Security Notice

 This virtual machine is intentionally vulnerable.